Bahrain executes three men the day after US reinstates federal death penalty

-(CNN)Three men were executed by firing squad on Saturday morning according to Bahrain's Advocate General and Chief of anti-crime prosecution Ahmed al Hammadi, according to kingdom's state news agency.
+(CNN)Three men were executed by firing squad in Bahrain on Saturday morning, according to the kingdom's state news agency.

+The move came days after the United States announced it would be reinstating the federal death penalty for the first time in nearly two decades.

+The executions were confirmed by Bahrain's advocate general and chief of anti-crime prosecution, Ahmed al Hammadi, Bahrain News Agency (BNA) said.

-The men were convicted in two separate cases by the High Criminal Court after each investigation from Bahrain's Public Prosecutor called for them to receive the maximum sentence, according to the Bahrain News Agency (BNA).
+The men were convicted in two separate cases by the High Criminal Court after each investigation from Bahrain's Public prosecutor called for them to receive the maximum sentence, BNA said.

-Bahrain's Public Prosecutor said that two of the executed men were convicted of "joining a terrorist group, committing murders, and possessing explosives and firearms to carry out terror acts."
+Bahrain's public prosecutor said that two of the executed men were convicted of "joining a terrorist group, committing murders, and possessing explosives and firearms to carry out terror acts."

 There were 58 other individuals accused in the case, 19 of whom were sentenced to life in prison, according to BNA.
 Two were acquitted, it said.